top of page

 • Language and Literacy

-We know that reading complex picture books every day, which also includes conversation within the group about the text, teaches language arts and critical thinking skills.
-We read one or more books every time we ate: at breakfast, morning snack, lunch, afternoon snack.
+Hearing and viewing complex picture books every day that includes conversation within the group about the text teaches language arts and critical thinking skills.
+We read one or more books every time the children ate: during breakfast, morning snack, lunch, afternoon snack.
 Book choice rotated among the children, based on a chart the children understood.

 Teacher-led reading of We're Off to Find the Witch's House by Mr. Kreb.